learntocloud/learn-to-cloud/README.md

-# Learn the fundamentals of Cloud Computing in 6 months
+# Learn the fundamentals of Cloud Computing in 6 months (THIS IS A WIP)

 ![Timeline](img/timeline.png)